jkbbwr/http-project-guide/index.md

 Feel free to ask for help, search topics online, look for tutorials for any of the concepts presented.

 The idea is to guide you along but not give you all the answers.
 There will be pseudo code in some of the chapters in this project its down to you to achieve the functionality in your language of choice.
+The pseudo code isn't representative of a final project and is there to convey specific ideas you need to achieve

 ## Rules